Add $8K–$15K Monthly Without New Clients: VIP Tier Protocol for $60K–$90K Operators

 Step 3: Position VIP as a solution

-“Based on what you shared, here’s what VIP would look like for you:
+“Based on what you shared, here’s what VIP would look like for you.

-Sound like the right fit?”
+Does that sound like the right fit?

 Step 4: Send agreement if yes